 - Once you’ve gone over the entire sofa, dip a clean corner of the microfiber cloth in some distilled water and wipe away any vinegar residue.

-- To condition the leather and keep it looking shiny, mix a quarter cup of olive oil with two cups of distilled water in a bowl.
+- Mix a quarter cup of olive oil with two cups of distilled water in a bowl to condition the leather and keep it looking shiny.